Does this section apply to us?

 - your processing is only occasional, of low risk to the data protection rights of individuals, and does not involve the large-scale use of special category or criminal offence data.

-The EDPB has published guidelines on territorial scope which are out for consultation.
+The EDPB has adopted guidelines on territorial scope.
 These contain more guidance on appointing a representative.
 The EDPB’s view is that supervisory authorities are able to initiate enforcement action (including fines) against a representative in the same way as they could against the controller or processor that appointed them.

-The UK government intends that after Brexit, the UK version of the GDPR will say that a controller or processor located outside the UK – but which must still comply with the UK GDPR – must appoint a UK representative.
+The UK government intends that after the transition period ends, the UK version of the GDPR will say that a controller or processor located outside the UK – but which must still comply with the UK GDPR – must appoint a UK representative.